crazycodr/standard-exceptions/docs/tags.md

 All tags are found under `\Exceptions\Tag`.

-### Exists tag
+### Already exists tag

-The `ExistsTag` interface is assigned to any exception that declares that the operation you tried to execute failed because the entity you tried to add to some kind of collection or a lot of items already existed.
+The `AlreadyExistsTag` interface is assigned to any exception that declares that the operation you tried to execute failed because the entity you tried to add to some kind of collection or a lot of items already existed.

-> **IMPORTANT NOTES**: This was previously named `AlreadyExistsException` and was recently renamed.
-You can still use `AlreadyExistsException` to catch exceptions that extend the `ExistsTag` but you cannot use the `ExistsTag` to catch old exceptions you created in your project that implement `OperationAbortedExceptio`n.
->
-> `AlreadyExistsException` is deprecated as of the latest version and will be removed in version 3.0

 ### Forbidden tag